dd9jn/rfc4880bis/crypto-refresh.md

 If MD5 is the only hash used, then an implementation MAY omit this header for improved V2.x compatibility.
 If more than one message digest is used in the signature, the "Hash" armor header contains a comma-delimited list of used message digests.

-Current message digest names are described below with the algorithm IDs.
+Current message digest names are described with the algorithm IDs in {{hash-algos}}.

 An implementation SHOULD add a line break after the cleartext, but MAY omit it if the cleartext ends with a line break.
 This is for visual clarity.